V-Cent/TTE/docs/tech/todps2.md

 Character Specific: Leon.

 Swallow Talon has an interesting effect when mid-way cancelling with a jump.
 Normally, the user will jump forward slightly.
 However, if you jump just before the second part of the attack, you will get a huge jump backwards.
 If you do a normal attack instead, you will get some vertical height during your attack.

+#### Fearful Flare Glitch

+To perform this glitch, you need to do the following steps:

+1. Cast a 3CC spell or higher spell but cancel the chant.
+(Some spells may not work.
+However, most 4CC+ spells **will** work.)
+2. Cast Fearful Flare.
+3. Cast any other spell just before the fifth hit of Fearful Flare hits.
+You do not need to release this spell, and you can even cancel it.
+(Some spells may result in no effects.)

+If done correctly, you will see that part of the animation of the spell cast in step 3 will come out (and it also deals damage)!
+Some spells may be done a bit earlier or late for it to work.

+This glitched spell will also do the fire damage of Fearful Flare and use another damage multiplier (which may cause some spells to do big amounts of damage).

+While only Stahn and Phillia have access to Fearful Flare, other characters can still perform step 3.
+Also, you can also perform this glitch when the enemy uses Fearful Flare on your team.

+Be careful not to cast Fearful Flare again just as a glitchy animation is playing, since that may crash the game.

+You can see this glitch in action [here](https://www.nicovideo.jp/watch/sm19929958).

 ### Gliding